 Impulsive, adventurous, and outspoken, Josephine Sarah Marcus Earp ran away from home when she was seventeen years old.
 Two years later, she joined destinies with western lawman, gambler, and entrepreneur Wyatt Earp.
 For forty-seven years, they roamed the West, mingling with well-known westerners on both sides of the law.
-Her name was rarely in print until her published memoir revealed an overlooked western folk female hero, long on daring, short on propriety, and, of all things, Jewish.

 Forty-four percent of the approximately two million Jewish immigrants who arrived in the United States between 1886 and 1914 were women.
 Although these women were more politically active and autonomous than other immigrant women, dire economic circumstances constricted their lives.
 The hopes these immigrant women harbored for themselves were often transferred to the younger generation.

 Lily Edelman, a dynamic and much-sought-after lecturer, committed her life to learning, to teaching, and to understanding multicultural society.
 She published books for adults and children and was able to unite her interests in adult education and writing with her work at B’nai B’rith.

 Tilly Edinger made her mark as one of the leading vertebrate paleontologists of the twentieth century.
 Her pioneering work in paleoneurology, the study of fossil brains, established her international reputation as the outstanding woman in her field.
 She performed research in Germany before World War II and continued researching and teaching in the United States until her untimely death in 1967.